FTBTeam/FTB-Promoter/README.md

 ## Licence

-All Rights Reserved to Feed The Beast Ltd. Source code is `visiable source`, please see our [LICENSE.md](/LICENSE.md) for more information.
+All Rights Reserved to Feed The Beast Ltd. Source code is `visible source`, please see our [LICENSE.md](/LICENSE.md) for more information.
 Any Pull Requests made to this mod must have the CLA (Contributor Licence Agreement) signed and agreed to before the request will be considered.

 ## Keep up to date